yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-recovery.md

 * Deletion of DB data files; for example, through operator error
 * Bugs in the database software; for example, due to a software upgrade

 In a distributed SQL database such as YugabyteDB, the first two scenarios can be mitigated due to the presence of live replicas, as it's highly unlikely the same issue occurs on all nodes.
-However, for the third scenario, point in time recovery is an important solution.
+However, for the third scenario, PITR is an important solution.

 ### Disasters